 A well-documented copyright policy and employee/stakeholder training go a long way toward creating awareness of copyright protection.
 While it will help organizations prevent illegal copying and distribution of content, it generally won’t be enough to cover all aspects of ongoing copyright compliance.

-Copyright Clearance Center and LAC Group’s own Library as a Service offering for rights clearances are additional resources that can complete the loop and ensure ongoing protection from copyright infringement risks.
+Copyright Clearance Center and LAC Group’s own copyright offering for rights clearances are additional resources that can complete the loop and ensure ongoing protection from copyright infringement risks.